-AAPM 2020 Innovation & Technology in Pain Medicine The AAPM Annual Meeting is the must-attend meeting of the year for clinicians treating patients in pain, making it the perfect venue to disseminate important information to the entire field.
-The Academy is now accepting educational session proposals for possible presentation in National Harbor, MD, February 26-March […]
+AAPM 2020 Innovation & Technology in Pain Medicine The AAPM Annual Meeting taking place in National Harbor, Maryland from February 26th to March 1st is the must-attend meeting of the year for clinicians treating patients in pain, making it the perfect venue to disseminate important information to the entire field.
+AAPM 2020 will highlight the […]

 CALL FOR ABSTRACTS (DEADLINE HAS PASSED) “Evaluating Implementation and Effectiveness of Complementary and Integrative Health Approaches in the VA and Military Healthcare Systems”

 The National Pain NewsletterMarch 2019 brings the third edition of the National Pain Newsletter.
 In it, Dr. Friedhelm Sandbrink, VHA National Program Director for Pain Management discusses the need to assure access and quality of pain care services, and the research that is going into it.
 Drs.
 Lauren Hollrah, PsyD and Aram Mardian, MD aim […]